 BY UDAY SAMPATH KUMAR AND MEDHA SINGH

-The CBOE volatility index <.VIX> fell 3 points on Monday, but was still near levels far above those in 2018 and 2019.
+The CBOE volatility index <.VIX> fell 4.4 points in early trading, but was still near levels far above those in 2018 and 2019.

-Declining issues almost matched advancers on both the NYSE and the Nasdaq.
+Advancing issues outnumbered decliners nearly 5-to-1 on the NYSE and 4-to-1 on the Nasdaq.

-The S&P index recorded one new 52-week high and no new low, while the Nasdaq recorded four new highs and eight new lows.
+The S&P index recorded no new 52-week high or low, while the Nasdaq logged one new high and six new lows.